andreamalhera/perfSky/README.md

 #install requirements
 pip install .
-jupyter lab --port=9000 # To tunnel to local machine add: --no-browser &
+jupyter notebook --port=9000 # To tunnel to local machine add: --no-browser &

 # In local machine (only in case you are tunneling):
 ssh -N -f -L 8888:localhost:9003 <user@remote_machine.com>